-Once you have submitted a request for service, provided appropriate documentation verify your disability, and met with your DSS Coordinator, it is time to arrange your reasonable accommodations with your instructors.
+Once you have submitted a request for service, provided appropriate documentation to verify your disability, and met with your Acces Coordinator, it is time to arrange your reasonable accommodations with your instructors.

 What is a Reasonable Accommodation?

 A reasonable accommodation is any modification or adjustment that will enable a qualified student with a disability to participate in a course, program, activity or service.
 Reasonable accommodations assure that individuals with a disability have rights and privileges equal to students without disabilities.
 Reasonable accommodations may include academic adjustments, auxiliary aids or adaptive technology, services, or modifications for facilities.